 Medical Editor: John P. Cunha, DO, FACOEP

-ActHIB (haemophilus b conjugate vaccine) is used to prevent infection caused by haemophilus B bacteria, and is sometimes combined with vaccines to protect against other diseases.
-This vaccine will not protect against other types of influenza.
-It is an immunization.
-Common side effects include redness, pain, swelling, or a lump where the shot was given, low fever, mild fussiness or crying, joint pain, body aches, drowsiness, or diarrhea.
+ActHIB (haemophilus b conjugate vaccine) is an immunization used to prevent infection caused by haemophilus B bacteria, and is sometimes combined with vaccines to protect against other diseases.
+ActHIB vaccine will not protect against other types of influenza.

 Our ActHIB (haemophilus b conjugate vaccine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.